Sunday, 31 January 2016

 It was snowing this morning.
 The cats were so muddy when they came in that they left paw prints all over the floor; I can't help comparing them to their mostly very clean and tidy predecessors, Jack and Jill.
 When I held Tom up to the window to look at the snow he reached out with his paw to try to touch the snowflakes.

 I gave Chanel a lift to Carlisle because there are no train services on the West Coast line until the end of January.
 This is because of damage to a viaduct during Storm Frank at the end of December.
-There is a replacement bus service (which she used on her way here) but David was keen to keep her company on the first leg of the journey so off we went.
+There is a replacement bus service (which she used on her way here) but Davie was naturally keen to keep her company on the first leg of the journey so off we went.

-About half an hour into the journey Chanel invited David to stay with her in Warrington for a few days.
+About half an hour into the journey Chanel invited Davie to stay with her in Warrington for a few days.
 David was delighted but had nothing with him except the clothes he was wearing - not even his wallet or a waterproof.
 So we had to sort out some finances and a train ticket.
 Who am I to stand in the way of young love?
 Chanel is very sweet and I have never seen anyone laugh quite the way she does - her shoulders literally shake with laughter!
 South of Beattock the weather improved considerably; no more snow and by Carlisle it was even a bit sunny.
 The centre of town was quite attractive with historic buildings.
-After I deposited David and Chanel at Carlisle railway station I set off back home.
+After I deposited Davie and Chanel at Carlisle railway station I set off back home.

 I stopped at Gretna retail park to have a break and buy a coffee, I haven't been there for years.
 As I proceeded north the weather deteriorated and the last half hour was through heavy rain, but James made me a nice cup of tea when I got home and we sat and chatted by the fire.
 Jamie and Ally had been hillwalking up a very snowy Earl's Seat in the Trossachs and we all had meatballs and pasta for tea with Grandma.

-Saturday 9 January 2016
+Saturday, 9 January 2016

 Little paw